Clinical Options

 UCLA Simulation Center Website

 The David Geffen School of Medicine at UCLA maintains a state-of-the-art, 9,000 square feet Simulation Center that is routinely utilized by our residency for resuscitation training, procedure labs, and skills sessions.
 UCLA was among the first institutions to integrate simulation technology and continually invests in the latest resources to remain a leader nationwide.
-Simulation and small group conferences is highlighted in our residency providing an immersive and high-fidelity experience for our residents.
+Simulation and small group conferences are highlighted in our residency providing an immersive and high-fidelity experience for our residents.
 The Medical Simulation Elective remains one of the most popular electives for our residents, while our Medical Education and Simulation Fellowship offers Emergency Medicine graduates a chance to cultivate their skills to become a preeminent clinician educator and create an academic niche of their own.

 • A group of medical professionals in a training scenario involving mannequins.